fmalmeida/plot_nucmer/README.md

 * Filter alignments by length and identity
 * Plot these alignments in circular visualisation with [ggbio](https://bioconductor.org/packages/release/bioc/html/ggbio.html).

-It is an automatization of the methods described by Taylor Reiter at https://taylorreiter.github.io/2019-05-11-Visualizing-NUCmer-Output/.
+It is an automation of the methods described by Taylor Reiter at https://taylorreiter.github.io/2019-05-11-Visualizing-NUCmer-Output/.

 ## Installation